Prize Competitions and Prize Draws

 Prize competitions can be lawful where entrants are required to demonstrate a sufficient level of skill, judgement or knowledge, such that success is not determined by chance.

-The skill requirement must be meaningful.
-Superficial or token questions may not be sufficient to take the prize competition outside gambling regulation.
+The skill requirement must therefore be meaningful.
+Superficial or token questions are unlikely to be sufficient to take the prize competition outside gambling regulation.

 Regulatory framework